sixhobbits/coding-with-replit/manuscript/06-github-and-run-button.md

-# Repl.it and GitHub: Using and contributing to open-source projects
+# Repl.it and GitHub: TEST and contributing to open-source projects

 You've probably heard of [GitHub](https://github.com), which hosts millions of coding projects that you can use or learn from.